Junker/cxxynergy/README.md

 ### Conditions

-- `cxx-error`: Base condition for all CXX-JIT errors
+- `cxx-error`: Base condition for all CXXynergy errors
 - `cxx-compile-error`: Signaled when C++ compilation fails
 - `cxx-runtime-error`: Signaled when C++ code throws an exception